 What Is a Wallet?

-is a device, physical medium, program or service which stores the public and/or private keys and can be used to track ownership, receive or spend cryptocurrencies.
+A Bitcoin wallet is a device, physical medium, program or service which stores the public and/or private keys and can be used to track ownership, receive or spend cryptocurrencies.

 Wallets are available in many forms including hardware devices, mobile applications and web-based.